 I strive to accept people where they are and align with their goals and readiness for change.

 I’ve been a Director, Therapist, and Consultant at leading chemical dependency programs including Caron and Rehab After Work, where I designed and lead the Family component and provided individual and group therapy to both individuals with alcohol and drug issues or addiction and their loved ones especially adult children of alcoholics or addicts or ACA/ACOAs.

-Some people have a goal of harm reduction.
+Some people have a goal of reduction.
 They may wish to take baby steps.